Dispositio: Latin rhetoric

 While this structure might appear to be very rigid (and certainly some writers on the subject were overly pedantic), it was in practice subject to modification.
 Cicero and Quintilian, for example, encouraged writers to rearrange the structure when it strengthened their case: for instance, if the opposing arguments were known to be powerful, it might be better to state the refutation before the proof.

 Within each major part, there were additional tactics that might be employed.
 For instance, a prosecutor might summarize his case with forceful repetition of his main tenets using a technique known as accumulatio.
 The defense attorney in the same case might use a different method for his summation.

 Finally, dispositio was also considered an iterative process, particularly in conjunction with inventio.
 The very process of organizing arguments might result in the need to discover and research new ones.
 An orator would refine his arguments and their organization until they were arranged properly.
 He would then proceed to those topics that are generally associated with rhetoric presently—the development of the style and delivery of the arguments.

 Exordium

 The exordium (/ɛɡˈzɔrdiəm/; meaning "beginning" in Latin; from exordiri, meaning "to begin") was the introductory portion of an oration.
-The term is Latin and the Greek equivalent was termed the proem or prooimion.
+The term is Latin and the Greek equivalent is termed the proem, Ancient Greek προοίμιον (prooímion).

 In the exordium, the orator states the purpose of the discourse.
 In doing this, they need to consider several things: